OBTAINING a NEW ZEALAND DRIVERS LICENCE

 Once you have obtained your full drivers licence, be sure to inform your insurance company.

-For further driver licensing information contact NZTA 0800 822 422 or visit your nearest AA Driver Licensing service centre.
+For further driver licensing information contact NZTA 0800 822 422 or visit your nearest AA Driver Licensing service centre or VTNZ.